glamod/marine-user-guide2/docs/source/index.rst

 Monthly time series of selected quality indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Monthly summaries of categorical counts of quality indicators aggregated over all the source-deck IDs.
+Monthly summaries of categorical counts of quality indicators in the header table aggregated over all the source-deck IDs.
 These are additionally, split in counts by main platform types (ships and buoys) and include the total number of reports.
 They are stored in ascii pipe separated files.